It is a one day touring event of varying distances.

-Volunteers thoroughly mark the route before the ride.
+Volunteers thoroughly sign the route indicating turns and directions.
 You will also receive a map at registration that clearly outlines the separate routes.

 All of the roads and trails on the route are paved.

 There are some appreciable hills on this ride- very much a rolling terrain.
 The MapMyRide Headwaters 100 map page has an elevation change screen where you can track the hills and gauge the gain.
 Basically there is an elevation gain of 1214 feet (ride starts at 1446 feet, the highest elevation is 1651 feet.)